Chair, Associate Professor Alicia E. Ellis

-Majors in German studies are encouraged to study their entire junior year in a German-speaking country; majors and minors are expected to spend at least one semester abroad.
-Study-abroad options include approved programs in Berlin, Munich, Freiburg, Tübingen, Salzburg, and Vienna.
+Majors in German studies are encouraged to study their entire junior year in a German-speaking country; majors and minors are encouraged to spend at least one semester abroad.
+Study-abroad options include approved programs in Berlin, Munich, Freiburg, Tübingen, and Salzburg.
 The German faculty welcomes inquiries from students regarding the different programs and the one-semester and full-year options.

 The major in German studies and the German minor provide excellent preparation for students who wish to pursue German-related grant opportunities, employment in international companies and organizations, or careers in government or academics.

 The major emphasizes Russian language, literature, history, and film in order that students develop a broad understanding of Russian culture in the past and the present.
 Students are encouraged to participate in extracurricular activities on campus, including guest lectures, film screenings, weekly Russian Table or Russian teas, the Russian Poetry Evening, the annual Colby-Bowdoin-Bates Russian Student Research Symposium, and a program of cultural events.

 Students majoring in Russian language and culture are expected to study in Russia for at least one semester.
 Instructors advise beginning students carefully about January, summer, and semester programs.